 Habitable Zone |

-Also called the Goldilocks Zone or Circumstellar Habitable Zone, this is a region around a star where temperatures and other conditions may be just right for any planets situated in them to be able to hold liquid water, greatly increasing the possibility of life existing on them.
-Earth is situated in the solar system's Habitable Zone. |
+Also called the Goldilocks Zone or Circumstellar Habitable Zone, this is the region around a star where temperatures and conditions may be just right for liquid water to exist on a planet’s surface.
+Earth is in the Sun’s habitable zone, making it suitable for life. |

 Halimede |

-Moon of Neptune.
-Halimede was discovered in 2002 by a team of astronomers headed by Matthew J Holman.
-It is the fifth most distant moon of Neptune, only 60 kilometres (37 miles) in diameter and orbiting at 15,728,000 km (9,772,926 miles) from the planet. |
+A small moon of Neptune, discovered in 2002 by a team led by Matthew J. Holman.
+It is the fifth most distant known moon of Neptune, with a diameter of about 60 km (37 miles) and an orbit 15.7 million km (9.8 million miles) from the planet. |

 Harpalyke |